Congratulations to our 2019 college scholarship recipients!

-Charles Hackett will graduate from Century High School and plans on attending the University of Maryland.
+Charles Hackett will graduate from Century High School and plans to attend the University of Maryland.
 He has been a part of the National Honor Society as well as an honor roll student all four years.
-Additionally, Charles has been awarded the Varsity Football Defensive MVP, two years running, is a Track & Field state champion, has obtained a Law & Legal internship, is an All-County athlete and winner of the Minds in Motion Award.
-Some of Charles’ high school activities include Fellowship of Christian Athletes, Ski Club, varsity track & field as well as varsity football & varsity lacrosse, both of which he was elected team captain his Junior and Senior years.
-In his spare time, Charles has volunteered with the Special Olympics, at various food shelters, with special needs lacrosse camps and with youth bible groups.
+Additionally, Charles was awarded the Varsity Football Defensive MVP, two years running, is a Track & Field state champion, obtained a Law & Legal internship, is an All-County athlete and winner of the Minds in Motion Award.
+Some of Charles’ high school activities include Fellowship of Christian Athletes, Ski Club, varsity track & field as well as varsity football & varsity lacrosse.
+He was elected team captain his Junior and Senior years.
+In his spare time, Charles volunteered with the Special Olympics, at various food shelters, with special needs lacrosse camps and with youth bible groups.
 If Charles could run the credit union, he would “..Implement a referral system to entice members to seek out their friends and colleagues so that the credit union could multiply substantially at a relatively low cost”.

-MONEY Federal Credit Union’s scholarship competition begins in October of every year, with an application deadline typically in mid-January.
-It’s open to MONEY FCU members who are graduating high school seniors planning to attend college, and who have had their account relationship with us for over one year at the time of application.
+Money Federal Credit Union’s scholarship competition begins in October of every year.
+The application deadline is typically in mid-January.
+It’s open to Money FCU members who are graduating high school seniors planning to attend college, and who have had their account relationship with us for over one year at the time of application.

 In addition to a scholarship program, we support our youth members by offering a fee-free checking account and a better way to pay for college with our private student loan program.